AntoPrinzi99/NN-project-Antonino-Prinzivalli/README.md

 # NN-project-Antonino-Prinzivalli

-WORD_EMBEDDINGS and  TEXT_CLASSIFICATION files need more than the 12gb
+WORD_EMBEDDINGS and  TEXT_CLASSIFICATION files need more than the 12gb of RAM that colab gives for free